Discrete Mathematics Module 4: Modular Arithmetic

-Learn how to calculate remainders and visualize mod using circles and clocks.
+Learn how the modulus operator works, how to calculate remainders and how to visualise modular arithmetic using circles and clocks.

 The modulus operation finds the remainder when one number is divided by another.
 If A is the dividend and B is the divisor, then A mod B = R, where R is the remainder.